Are Bonsai Trees Poisonous to Cats?

 5. Sago Palm Tree

 The Sago palm bonsai tree is one of the most poisonous plant species for cats.
 All parts of this tree are toxic, containing cyasin that can cause liver failure.
-Ingestion can lead to severe symptoms and fatal.
+Ingestion can lead to severe symptoms and be fatal.

 Even though it’s a low-maintenance bonsai tree, if you have a cat, choose another species.